Salisbury 2020 STEAM challenge

 KS3 Original Drama Competition Final

 Last year we received scripts from over 50 young people who took part in our competition.
 Six were presented in The Salberg as rehearsed readings in July and from that three were selected.
-These will now be performed on Monday 25 February by FE drama students at Theatre Fest West 2019.
+The competition will be back in September 2019.

-Teresa Jones, an English/Drama teacher from Sarum Academy whose students took part in the 2016/17 competition said:
+Teresa Jones, English and Drama teacher at Sarum Academy whose students took part in the 2016/17 competition said:

 The experience of working with professionals who took the writing seriously and allowed opportunity to adapt and experiment with the writing is a process that has given the pupils increased confidence in their own ability and imaginative concepts.
 Watching their plays performed will be a life memory and a hugely important part of their academic journey.